 What We're Working On

-One of oldest water tanks in the District’s system, the MacDorsa Tank was installed in 1964 and needs a complete recoating inside and out, as well as a refurbished roof.
-The work, which is part of the District’s Capital Projects list, is underway.
-To date, the contractor has replaced the roof, shrink-wrapped the tank, completed welding repairs on the gutter system and replaced the steel downspouts.
-The interior wall and floor coating is being removed through bead blasting.
-The exterior coating also will be removed, and then new coating will be applied inside and out.
+One of oldest water tanks in the District’s system, the MacDorsa Tank was installed in 1964 and needed a complete recoating inside and out, as well as a refurbished roof.
+The work, which is part of the District’s Capital Projects list, was completed in February 2017.
+The contractor has replaced the roof, shrink-wrapped the tank, completed welding repairs on the gutter system, replaced the steel downspouts, and applied a new layer of coating to the interior and exterior of the tank.

 Recycled Water Fill Station